 - Premium at $48/agent/mo for AI features (Rovo Agents) puts it in Zendesk Professional territory, hard to justify unless the Atlassian ecosystem is already in place

 Jira Service Management is for exactly one type of buyer: a team already deep in the Atlassian ecosystem where linking a support ticket to a Jira dev issue is a daily workflow, not an exception.
 962 G2 reviews average 4.3/5; the praise is concentrated around the engineering integration, the gripes are around non-Atlassian fragility and the setup complexity.
-Clearfeed’s review analysis puts it directly: “Best if your company runs Jira Software and Confluence; a burden to configure if you don’t.”
+The Clearfeed review analysis reaches the same read we did: JSM is best suited to teams already on Jira Cloud or Confluence, while mixed stacks burn real time customizing it just to support basic IT-service workflows.
 The free 3-agent tier is genuinely the best entry point in the IT help desk category.
 Past 10 agents on mixed stacks, Zendesk or Freshdesk will move faster.

 Pricing breakdown